 In general, the shoulder seasons in the autumn and spring are much cheaper than summer for accommodation and activities, and as of this writing in 2017, the exchange rate is better than it has been in years at USD $1 equaling 93 cents Euro.
-The beauty of traveling through Europe is that while the exchange might not be as great as countries like Vietnam or Cambodia there is awesome infrastructure for every kind of traveler, and you can stay for a whole 3 months no visa required.
+The beauty of traveling through Europe is that while the exchange might not be as great as countries like Vietnam or Cambodia, it’s easy and comfortable thanks so the infrastructure.
+Plus, you can stay for a whole 3 months with no visa required for most western nationalities.
 While the northern countries such as Norway and Sweden can be incredibly expensive, Greece, Spain and Portugal can offer amazing rates on food and accommodation.
-Moving slowly and taking trains as much as possible will of course cut your transportation costs.
-But thanks to budget airlines like Ryanair and Norwegian, airline travel between countries like Italy and Greece a can be as low as $65 one way.
+Moving slowly and planning ahead as much as possible will cut your transportation costs, and thanks to budget airlines like Ryanair and Norwegian, airline travel between countries like Italy and Greece a can be as low as $65 one way.
 Many travelers also opt for the Eurail if they’ll be covering a lot of countries.

 Best websites for savings: